MicrochipTech/unicens-linux-daemon/cfg/README.md

 ```

 In the example above three sources are available:
- - 0x1001: The  Head Unit will be routed on the auxiliary board´s headphone jacket, by default activated.
+ - 0x1001: The  Head Unit will be routed on the auxiliary boardÂ´s headphone jacket, by default activated.
- - 0x1002: The  microphone will be routed on the auxiliary board´s headphone jacket, by default deactivated.
+ - 0x1002: The  microphone will be routed on the auxiliary boardÂ´s headphone jacket, by default deactivated.
  - 0x1003: The auxiliary boards "Line In"-jacket will be routed to its own headphone jacket (Loopback (See 7)), by default deactivated.

 Once the XML is prepared, the source code of the UNICENS daemon can be modified.